itrascastro/itrascastro.github.io/_posts/2014-10-15-how-to-create-your-own-php-mvc-framework.md

 As we have done before with the IndexController, we also have to require the CalculatorController.

 Adding new operations to our calculator is very easy.
 We do not have to create new views or new models for that.

+## 3. Summarizing

+If you see that you have repeated code in two different places of your code, think in putting that repeated code somewhere accessible from those two places.

+In fact, that is the main reason why we must place the validation inside our models and not in the controllers neither in views (even worst).